jeanlouisnico/power_emissions/README.md

 When the setupfetcher is run, you will have to give data about:

-- Get a security Token key from Fingrid to get access to their API
+1. Get a security Token key from [Fingrid](https://data.fingrid.fi/en/pages/apis) to get access to their API
-- Get a security Token key from ENTSOE to get access to their API
+2. Get a security Token key from [ENTSOE](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_request_methods) (see section 2 of their documentation) to get access to their API
-- Set up the access to your psql database if you are going to use it.
+3. Set up the access to your PostgreSQL database.

 If none of the security token are given, access to the TSO data are not provided and the model will run (but most likely giving incorrect output since it won't work as intended)